Skip to content

 Top Programs

 The fields DigiPen Institute of Technology awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-DigiPen Institute of Technology, located in Redmond, Washington, admits a majority of applicants, with an acceptance rate of roughly 64%.
+DigiPen Institute of Technology, located in Redmond, Washington, offers a realistic path to admission, with roughly 64% of applicants receiving an offer.
 Admitted students typically arrive with an average SAT score near 1,297.
-The school reports a graduation rate of roughly 56%.
+The graduation rate is roughly 56%.

-DigiPen Institute of Technology is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.35%, well above the typical college.
+DigiPen Institute of Technology is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.35%, well above the typical college.
 About 4.3% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 31.2% go on to reach the top of the income ladder.
-The median family income of students sits near $95,200, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $95,200, a snapshot of the campus's socioeconomic mix.

 Similar Schools